Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 ## Main Science Data Product: Spectral Image Multi-Extension FITS Files (MEF)

-The main Quick Release data product is the Level 2 Spectral Image MEF,as described in Section 2.1 of the [Explanatory Supplement](https://irsa.ipac.caltech.edu/data/SPHEREx/docs/SPHEREx_Expsupp_QR.pdf).
+The main Quick Release data product is the Level 2 Spectral Image MEF, as described in Section 2.1 of the [Explanatory Supplement](https://irsa.ipac.caltech.edu/data/SPHEREx/docs/SPHEREx_Expsupp_QR.pdf).

 There are 6 Spectral MEFs (one for each detector) for each sky pointing.
 Because data quality assessments are evaluated per spectral image band, some observations will not include all 6 bands in the archive.